ciaran-conners/xstate-stock-viewer/README.md

-# Some notes on getting this application
+# Some notes on getting this application started

 You will need to set an env variable, `REACT_APP_API_KEY`, with your finnhub API key to use this application.